EXPLAINER: What to know ahead of Sweden's election Sunday

-STOCKHOLM, Sweden (AP) — Sweden is holding an election Sunday to elect lawmakers to the 349-seat Riksdag as well as to local offices across the nation of 10 million people.
+STOCKHOLM, Sweden (AP) — Sweden is holding an election Sunday to elect lawmakers to the 349-seat Riksdag as well as to local offices across the nation of 10 million.
 Early voting began on Aug.
-24, so many people will have already cast their ballots by election day.
-Here are some key things to know about the vote.
+24. Here are some key things to know about the vote.

 WHAT IS AT STAKE?